mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2022

+1. Park, C., Yun, S., & Chun, S. (2022).
+A unified analysis of mixed sample data augmentation: A loss function perspective. *arXiv preprint arXiv:2208.09913*.

+     - Unified theoretical analysis of mixed sample data augmentation (MSDA)
+       - results: **regardless of the choice of the mixing strategy, MSDA behaves as a pixel-level regularization of the underlying training loss and a regularization of the first layer parameters.**
+       - MSDA training strategy can improve adversarial robustness and generalization compared to the vanilla training strategy
+       - provide a high-level understanding of how different design choices of MSDA work differently
+       - **CutMix** regularizes the input gradients by pixel distances, while **Mixup** regularizes the input gradients regardless of pixel distances
+       - optimal MSDA strategy depends on tasks, datasets, or model parameters.
+     -  propose generalized MSDAs, a Hybrid version of Mixup and CutMix (HMix) and Gaussian Mixup (GMix)

-1. Alaa, A., Van Breugel, B., Saveliev, E. S., & van der Schaar, M. (2022, June).
+2. Alaa, A., Van Breugel, B., Saveliev, E. S., & van der Schaar, M. (2022, June).
 How faithful is your synthetic data? sample-level metrics for evaluating and auditing generative models.
 In International Conference on Machine Learning (pp. 290-306).
 PMLR.

      - Devising domain- and model-agnostic evaluation for generative Models
        - 3 metrics, alpha-precision, beta-recall, authenticity, to characterize the fidelity, diversity and generalization

-2. Balestriero, Randall, Leon Bottou, and Yann LeCun.
+3. Balestriero, Randall, Leon Bottou, and Yann LeCun.
 "The Effects of Regularization and Data Augmentation are Class Dependent." arXiv preprint arXiv:2204.03632 (2022).

      - Aims to understand the impact of regularization